Identification

 Goggles (European standard - EN 166)

 When workers are facing concentrations above the exposure limit they must use appropriate certified respirators.
-Respiratory protective equipment must be the correct fit and be used and maintained properly.
-For large scale/emergency use, employ a NIOSH/MSHA or European Standard EN 136 approved respirator if exposure limits are exceeded or if irritation or other symptoms are experienced.
+To protect the wearer, respiratory protective equipment must be the correct fit and be used and maintained properly.
+Large scale/emergency use: Use a NIOSH/MSHA or European Standard EN 136 approved respirator if exposure limits are exceeded or if irritation or other symptoms are experienced.
 Recommended Filter type: Particulates filter conforming to EN 143 or Acid gases filter Type E Yellow conforming to EN14387.
-For small scale/Laboratory use, employ a NIOSH/MSHA or European Standard EN 149:2001 approved respirator if exposure limits are exceeded or if irritation or other symptoms are experienced.
-Recommended half mask: Valve filtering EN405; or Half mask EN140; plus filter EN 141.
-When RPE is used a face piece Fit Test should be conducted.
+Small scale/Laboratory use: Use a NIOSH/MSHA or European Standard EN 149:2001 approved respirator if exposure limits are exceeded or if irritation or other symptoms are experienced.
+Recommended half mask: Valve filtering: EN405; or; Half mask: EN140; plus filter, EN 141.
+When RPE is used a face piece Fit Test should be conducted

 Long sleeved clothing